una-xiv/umbra/Umbra.Common/README.md

 ## Registering assemblies

-The static `Umbra.Common.Framework` acts as a central access point for anything that is directly related to the common systems of the plugin.
+The static `Umbra.Common.Framework` class acts as a central access point for anything that is directly related to the common systems of the plugin.
 One of the first things you should do is register all assemblies that are linked to the plugin so that the dependency injection system has the ability to scan all assemblies for types that should be registered as services.